0xYao/goblog/README.md

 # TODO

-- Reimplement the ArticleService so it interacts with the UserService (see how it is implemented in the WildWorkout project)
+- Debug the segmentation error when calling the `article_client/main.go`
 - Implement the reposeitory using MongoDB
 - Deploy the services and the db and write terraform code for it
 - Stage the client and the server